Hunter looking through binoculars

 Disclosure: Posts may contain affiliate links.
 Purchases made through our links result in a small commission to us at no charge to you.
 We only recommend products that meet our brand standards based on testing and first hand use by our authors.

-First, let’s address why we can not wear the mentioned colours.
-While sitting still up against a big tree waiting for a turkey to strut by, what are you looking for besides the obvious?
+Most don’t!
+So, while sitting still up against a big tree waiting for a turkey to strut by, or come down from roosting, what are you looking for besides the obvious?
 What differentiates a turkey from any other bird or animal?

-You’re looking for red, the turkey’s head and wattle colour.
-You’ll also look for blue, which helps distinguish a female hen from a male tom.
-Since the wattle and snood can change colour depending on the bird’s health, you’ll also look for white.
-And lastly, the turkey’s feathers are black.
+You’re looking for colours, like red, the colour of the turkey’s head and wattle.
+You’ll also watch for blue, to distinguish a female hen from a male tom.
+Since the wattle and snood can change colour depending on the bird’s health, you’ll also be on the lookout for white.
+And lastly, black, the turkey’s feathers.

 How Turkey’s Eyesight Affects Your Camo Choice

 And if that’s not enough, their eyes can scan their surroundings separately, which is cool and creepy at the same time.
-Turkey, however, does not see well at night, hence the sleeping in the trees.
+Turkey, however, does not see well at night, hence the roosting in trees.

 I highly recommend that you launder your hunting clothing with detergents like Grangers or Dead Down Wind.
 Grangers, which we use on our more expensive hunting gear, is fantastic.
 However, it is on the pricey side.
 If you have already washed your turkey camouflage hunting gear, you should consider spraying your clothes with a UV killer.